 The removal of the $450 Superannuation threshold was overdue, but the changes don't go far enough.

-It is great to see the removal of the $450 Superannuation threshold effective from 1 July 2022, which has been advocated for many years, with the passing of the Treasury Laws Amendment (Enhancing Superannuation Outcomes For Australians and Helping Australian Businesses Invest) Bill 2021.
+It is great to see the removal of the $450 Superannuation threshold, effective from 1 July 2022, which has been advocated for many years, following the passage of the Treasury Laws Amendment (Enhancing Superannuation Outcomes for Australians and Helping Australian Businesses Invest) Bill 2021.
 Although this change is long overdue, it has several shortcomings.

-The original rationale for the $450 threshold was to minimise the burden on employers administering small amounts of superannuation contributions and help prevent the creation of low-balance accounts that fees and insurance premiums would erode.
+The original rationale for the $450 threshold was to minimise the burden on employers administering small amounts of superannuation contributions and help prevent the creation of low-balance accounts that would erode fees and insurance premiums.
 As a result of many Legislative provisions, combined with SuperSteam and Single Touch Payroll, these changes have driven significant digitisation by Businesses to meet their legislative obligations, dramatically diminishing the administrative burden of Superannuation Guarantee (SG).

 Incremental efforts with changes to SG still haven't gone far enough.
-Removing the $450 rule is an excellent step toward ensuring workers are paid super on every dollar earned.
+Removing the $450 rule is an excellent step toward ensuring workers are paid superannuation on every dollar earned.

 If you are under 18 and work 30 hours or less per week, the apparent shortcoming is that you miss out on super.